Binisha1/taskmanagerBackend/README.md

 ## Database Setup

-First, create a database named `task_manager`, and run the following SQL to create the required tables:
+First, create a database, and run the following SQL to create the required tables:

 ```sql
 CREATE TABLE users (